AboutSkip to content Skip to main navigation

 The Yellow Ribbon GI Education Enhancement Program is a provision of the Post 9/11 GI Bill, and is a direct tuition assistance program.
 Approved by Congress during 2008, the Yellow Ribbon Program was created to provide a significant expansion of available financial aid for post-9/11 veterans.

-Under the Yellow Ribbon program, Teachers College and the VA will match funds to cover tuition and fees up to a total $10,000 above the maximum Post-9/11 benefit in an academic year.
+Under the Yellow Ribbon program, for student Veterans who are at the 100% level, Teachers College and the VA will match funds to cover tuition and fees up to a total $10,000 above the maximum Post-9/11 benefit in an academic year.

 - Veterans who served an aggregate period of active duty after September 10, 2001, for at least 36 months.